DataDog/integrations-core/snmp/README.md

 The SNMP check will submits specified metrics under the `snmp.*` namespace.

 ### Events
-The SNMP check does not include any event at this time.
+The SNMP check does not include any events at this time.

 ### Service Checks